xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/supervising_the_product_catalog.md

    * The store administrator can specify whether vendor users should be able to add their own values for global attributes and attributes created by the administrator or by the other vendors at the level of product classes, or whether they should just be able to use the existing values.
 To do so, they need to adjust the setting "Vendor access to global attributes" on the {% link "«Multi-vendor» addon settings page" ref_MRQEvicQ %}).

-## Determining the owner a product
+## Determining the owner of a product
 When the same product catalog holds the products of more than one seller, the store administrator who exercises the function of supervising the catalog may require to be able to find the seller (vendor) who added a certain product (and thus is its owner).

 Finding the owner of a product is easy: